Bowles DNA Project

 Thomas and James Bowles of London: Printers/Stationers

-This, perhaps less significant of the two families of printers, consisted of brothers Thomas and James Bowles who operated a Stationers Shop on Newgate Street from 1765 to 1840.
+This, perhaps less well known, of the two families of printers, consisted of brothers Thomas and James Bowles who operated a Stationers Shop on Newgate Street from 1765 to 1840.
 They were also connected to the Wace family of London printers.
-These Bowles brothers came from The Bolles of Abingdon, Berkshire line which was a cadet line of The Bolles of Swineshead.
-They returned to Berkshire late in their lives and this line did not continue in London.
+These Bowles brothers came from The Bolles of Abingdon, Berkshire line.
+James returned to Berkshire where he died in 1782 and Thomas died in London in 1788.
+Their line did not continue in London.
 See Thomas and James Bowles: London Stationers

 Thomas Bowles, the Founder of a Four Generation Dynasty of Printers/Publishers in London

-This family is really two stories, first the London printing dynasty which lasted 150 years and then became The Bowles of Myddelton House, a line which would eventually include Camilla Parker-Bowles.
-The London printers are not known to have used The Bolles of Swineshead, Lincolnshire coat-of-arms but the Bowles of Myddelton House certainly did although the basis for their connection to that line is not yet known.
-My own belief is that this line was related to the above two brothers who also operated a print shop in London.
-The Bowles of Abingdon, Berkshire are a cadet line of the Bolles of Swineshead but their exact connection has not been found yet either.
+This family is really two stories, first the London printing dynasty which lasted 150 years and then became The Bowles of Myddelton House, a line which would eventually include Andrew Parker-Bowles, the Duchess of Cornwall's first husband before Prince Charles.
+The London printers are not known to have used The Bolles of Swineshead, Lincolnshire coat-of-arms but the Bowles of Myddelton House certainly did although there are some problems with that as I discuss in The Bolles of Abingdon, Berkshire.
+This line may have been related to the above two brothers who operated a nearby stationers shop in London but I haven't yet found any proof of that.

 The Four Generations of London Publishers